 Plant Cincinnati is a full-service gardening and landscaping company with an emphasized focus on native ecology and edible designs.
 Plant Cincinnati is a socially-motivated company that is working to better environmental practices in our community and to create beautiful spaces for our homes.
 We focus on garden beautification by utilizing design, installation, and maintenance services.

 We plan to be local leaders in promoting the health and wellness of our natural world.
 We use profits to propel community education and work programs for youth and motivated volunteers.

-Most recently we have teamed up with GoZERO Services to create a compost station on site in Madisonville!
+Most recently, we have teamed up with GoZERO Services to create a onsite compost station in Madisonville!
 Learn more by following the link above.

 Ahhh, a bubbling fountain.
 An Asian-style pagoda and bridge.
 A reflecting pool.
 Imagine sitting in your beautiful garden (go ahead, invite your neighbor to join you) and relaxing to the sights and sounds of an impressive water feature.
 You feel a sense of...

 Sure, it’s Winter now, but Spring is coming…and fast!
 It’s time to prepare for your gardens for Spring and Michael Morris of Plant Cincinnati is here to help!
 Michael advises to use the Winter months to prep for your Spring gardening – and also take this down time to...